 Performance indicator: Material diverted from the waste stream for use as a fuel source, as a percentage of total energy use

-In 2018, 33.5% of total energy use was from waste-derived fuels which is the highest value recorded since the strategy was launched in 2008.
+In 2020, 36.2% of total energy use for the concrete sector was from waste-derived fuels which is the highest value recorded since the strategy was launched in 2008.

 The industry requires high temperatures for production, primarily in cement manufacture, and this is an opportunity to safely utilise alternative combustible materials as fuel instead of non-renewable fossil fuels.
 Where fuels used are recognised as carbon neutral under EU Emissions Trading Scheme (EU ETS), this has the additional benefit of reducing the embodied carbon of cement.